Chapter 1

 “Christ, Macy.
 Give it a rest.
 Don’t get your panties in a wad.”

-“Yes, because the paparazzi are so concerned with your wedding to Campbell.”
+“Yes,” Kate groaned, rolling her eyes, “because the paparazzi are so concerned with your wedding to Campbell.”

 “Well he is the son of the governor.
 Not like you ever had a boyfriend.”

 I stopped before going downstairs.
 The last thing I wanted was for my sisters to be at each other.
-It would only make the five hours in the car an even more tiring trip.This was gonna be a long enough weekend in-and-of-itself with Mama stressed out.
+It would only make the five hours in the car an even longer trip.
+This weekend was going be a crazy enough in-and-of-itself with Mama stressed out over all the wedding details.
 I dropped Kate’s duffle with a loud thud to get Macy to notice me.
-She had such a short attention span I just needed to snap her out of a hissy fit.
+She had such a short attention span I just needed to snap her out of Mad Macy Mode.

 “Do I need to go roll my hair too?”
 I called down the hallway.
 “I haven’t even showered.”

-“Girls!
-I can hear y’all!
-Everyone, downstairs, now!
+“Girls, I can hear y’all!
+Everyone downstairs, now!
 Your daddy says we gotta beat the holiday traffic so let’s get a move on!”

 “Y’all!”
 I shouted with my arms still around Macy’s waist.
 “Kate, you stop.
 Macy, I’m not lettin’ you go until we get into your bedroom.
-Now march.”
+Now march!”

 “You’re too cute, Gracie.
 Maybe you should’ve been my Maid of Honor but Mama said you were too young for the bachelorette party.”

-“Yeah – woulda been pointless since I can’t even drink yet.”
+“Yeah, that woulda been pointless since I can’t even drink yet.”

 “And you should know better, Miss Yale Law.”
 I sighed.
 “Come on, Kate, you know she’s stressed.
 I would be too if I was marryin’ the son of Georgia’s governor.”